moliver4/ruby-project-alt-guidelines-seattle-web-102819/ChoresREADME.md

 Thank You for your interest in my Chores Organizer Project!

-This is a command line application that allows the User/Parent to manage and keep track of their chores for their children.
+This is a command line application that allows the User/Parent to manage and keep track of chores for their children.
+Chores are assigned Tasks that can be designated to a Child for a reward.
 The User/Parent can do any of the following:
 - View all chores
     All, Incomplete, or Complete